-This is one of the reasons that we have our national parks and forests: to protect bear sanctuaries.
-There are strict laws that must be observed: you are not allowed to kill adult female bears.
-There are wildlife agencies set up that protect the bear population.
+This is one of the reasons that we have our National Parks and Forests: to protect Smoky Mountain Bear sanctuaries.
+Strict laws are in place that must be observed: you are not allowed to kill adult female bears.
+Wildlife agencies are constantly working to protect the bear population.

 Almost all bears in East Tennessee are black in color, which is where they get their name from.
 However, in other parts of the country, they can have a reddish-brown color.
 Males can weight up to five hundred pounds!
-Females are usually smaller and weigh less: somewhere between one hundred and two hundred pounds.
+Females are usually smaller and weigh less.
 They can be up to six feet from end to end, and three from the ground to their shoulder.

-Bears are similar to people in their eating habits.
+Smoky Mountain Bears are similar to people in their eating habits.
 They enjoy eating plants and animals but a majority of their diet is made up of nuts and berries.
 They get protein from insects and animals they find that are already dead.
-Unlike many animals, they see in color.
-They enjoy swimming, climbing trees, and they have an uncanny sense of smell.
+Unlike many animals, they can see in color.
+They also enjoy swimming, climbing trees, and they have an uncanny sense of smell.

-One of the real reasons that people visit the wildlife encounter in Ober Gatlinburg is the black bear family that inhabits it.
-There is a two generational family that lives there, including Minnie and BJ, and their grown children, Holly and Chief.
+One of the real reasons that people visit the wildlife encounter in Ober Gatlinburg is the Smoky Mountain Black Bear family that inhabits it.
+There's a two-generational family that lives there, including Minnie and BJ, and their grown children, Holly and Chief.